Bicadz/Bicala/README.md

 ---

-## Project Status: Archived (Legacy)
+## Project Status: Work In Progress
-Bicala is no longer under active development.

-The project is preserved as a historical reference and experimental foundation.
+*The interpreter are currently under active development.
+This repository serves as the official registration and documentation hub for the `.bica` file ecosystem.*